5 Fundamental Questions (and Answers) Regarding Hotel TV Systems

 Free to Guest (FTG) Services: FTG services in general use today are local channels and satellite or cable programming.
-Satellite & Cable programming can include more than 100 channels with providers, such as DIRECTV, now providing more than 100 HD channels for hotel guests.
+Satellite and cable TV for hotels can include more than 100 channels with providers, such as DIRECTV, now providing more than 100 HD channels for hotel guests.

 Interactive Television: Interactive television provides services such as Video on Demand (VOD) or any other paid services.
 In general, Interactive Television consists of movies, music, adult content, and other services.

 – A hotel welcome screen with hotel information

 – Hotel services – check out, room service, laundry, bill viewing, wake up calls, etc

 – An information portal with weather, news & local attractions to video games & other fun, digital activities

 – Internet applications such as Twitter, Facebook & other social media via internet television

 – Shopping for the hotel’s amenities as well as products & services from local and national companies

 Internet Protocol Television (IPTV), also known as Smart TV Internet Protocol Television (IPTV), is a system through which television services are delivered using the Internet Protocol suite.